 Snap-on also has a 364-day loan and servicing agreement that allows Snap-on to borrow up to \$200 million (subject to borrowing base requirements) through the pledging of finance receivables under an asset-backed commercial paper conduit facility.
-Although Snap-on can provide no assurances, as of the date of this Form 10-Q, it is management's intent to renew the loan and servicing agreement, which expires on September 28, 2012.
-As of June 30, 2012, no amounts were outstanding under the loan and servicing agreement.
+On September 28, 2012, as previously reported, the loan and servicing agreement was amended to, among other things, (i) extend the expiration date of the agreement from September 28, 2012, to September 27, 2013 (unless earlier terminated or subsequently extended pursuant to the terms of the agreement); (ii) provide that any amounts remaining outstanding under the agreement as of September 28, 2015, or such earlier date as may be prescribed pursuant to the terms of the agreement, will become due and payable on such date; and (iii) change certain pricing terms.
+As of September 29, 2012, no amounts were outstanding under the loan and servicing agreement.

 In addition to the financial covenant required by the \$500 million multi-currency revolving credit facility, discussed above, Snap-on's debt agreements and credit facilities, including the \$200 million loan and servicing agreement, also contain certain usual and customary borrowing, affirmative, negative and maintenance covenants.
-As of June 30, 2012, Snap-on was in compliance with all covenants of its debt agreements and credit facilities.
+As of September 29, 2012, Snap-on was in compliance with all covenants of its debt agreements and credit facilities.

 Snap-on believes that it has sufficient available cash and uncommitted lines of credit and liquidity facilities to cover its expected funding needs on both a short-term and long-term basis.
 Snap-on manages its aggregate short-term borrowings so as not to exceed its availability under its revolving credit facilities.
 If the need were to arise, Snap-on believes that it could access short-term debt markets, predominantly through commercial paper issuances, securitizations (including its \$200 million loan and servicing agreement discussed above) and existing lines of credit to fund its short-term requirements and to ensure near-term liquidity.
 Snap-on regularly monitors the credit and financial markets and, in the future, may take advantage of what it believes are favorable market conditions to issue long-term debt to further improve its liquidity and capital resources.
 Near term liquidity requirements for Snap-on include funding to support new loans originated by SOC, working capital, capital expenditures, restructuring activities, the funding of pension plans, payment of dividends and interest, and funding for additional share repurchases and acquisitions, if any.
-In the second quarter of 2012, Snap-on made \$20.0 million of discretionary cash contributions to its domestic pension plans.
-In the first quarter of 2012, Snap-on made a \$25.0 million cash contribution to its domestic pension plans that included (i) an \$18.3 million 2012 contribution required by law and (ii) a \$6.7 million discretionary cash contribution.
-Snap-on may elect to make additional discretionary cash contributions to its domestic pension plans in 2012, as required by law.
-Depending on market and other conditions, Snap-on may elect to make additional discretionary cash contributions to its domestic pension plans in 2012.
+Snap-on made discretionary cash contributions to its domestic pension plans of \$16.0 million in the third quarter of 2012 and \$20.0 million in the second quarter of 2012.
+Snap-on also made a \$25.0 million cash contribution to its domestic pension plans in the first quarter of 2012 that included (i) an \$18.3 million 2012 contribution required by law and (ii) a \$6.7 million discretionary cash contributions.
+Snap-on may elect to make additional discretionary cash contributions to its domestic pension plans in 2012.